 Crossflow Cooling Towers – When people refer to a crossflow cooling tower, the “crossflow” part of the name is essentially relating to the relationship of the air and water flow within the tower.

 With a crossflow design tower, the water and the air effectively cross each other, hence the name “crossflow”.
-As the diagram below illustrates, the air flows horizontally and the water drops through the tower’s flow media vertically, so the water flow is perpendicular to the air flow.
+The air flows horizontally and water drops through the tower’s flow media vertically.
+So the water flow is perpendicular to the air flow.

 Full Turnkey Solutions